Lloyd v Google: Supreme Court unanimously rules in favour of Google

 网络风险

-Today, the Supreme Court handed down its judgment in the case of Lloyd (Respondent) v Google LLC (Appellant).
+The Supreme Court has handed down its judgment in the case of Lloyd (Respondent) v Google LLC (Appellant).
 The Supreme Court unanimously allowed the appeal, ruling in favour of Google.
 We have been tracking the case as it has been progressing through the courts due to its potentially far-reaching consequences, testing the extent to which damages may be awarded to individuals for the mere loss of control of their data.

 Background and Issues